-Families will receive monthly statements via email.
 Tuition payments are due on the 5th of every month.
 If bi-weekly tuition is selected, it is due on the 1st and 15th of the month.
 All tuition payments must be made using ProCare, our online credit card payment system.
+Monthly statements are sent to all families via email.
 Tuition details and fees are available on the JSU CDC website.
 The JSU CDC does NOT provide credit for absences due to illness.